petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/picklists/managing-picklist-permissions.md

 ---
 # Managing Picklist Permissions

+{bdg-secondary}`Liferay 7.4+`

 Picklist is integrated with Liferay's permissions framework.
-This means you can assign [application](#application-permissions) and [resource](#resource-permissions) permissions to user Roles to determine which users have access to the Picklists application and its data.
+This means you can assign [application](#application-permissions) and [resource](#resource-permissions) permissions to user roles to determine which users have access to the Picklists application and its data.

 ![Assign Picklist permissions when defining Role permissions.](./managing-picklist-permissions/images/01.png)

-See [Defining Role Permissions](../../../users-and-permissions/roles-and-permissions/defining-role-permissions.md) for more information about assigning permissions to user Roles.
+See [Defining Role Permissions](../../../users-and-permissions/roles-and-permissions/defining-role-permissions.md) for more information about assigning permissions to user roles.

 ## Application Permissions